fastapi/fastapi/docs/tutorial/handling-errors.md

 {"message": "Oops! yolo did something.
 There goes a rainbow..."}
 ```

-## Overriding the default exception handlers
+## Override the default exception handlers

 **FastAPI** has some default exception handlers.